Broccoli Paratha

 Make The Dough

-- Mix flour, vegetable oil, and salt in a large bowl.
+- Mix flour, oil, and salt in a large bowl.
 You can also use a parat (Indian utensil) to mix these ingredients.

 - Add water (approx ½ cup) little by little and knead to make a soft dough.